 This is a real faery story …

 The Bright World of the Gods was gifted into my Dreamtime by the spirits of the land that inhabit the other dimensions permeating the Vale of Avalon, in Somerset, England.
 These spirits are known locally as the Gentle Folk, or the Fae, although you might know them better as faeries.
-So this is a real faery story from a benevolent Elder race whose role it is to guide the steps of humanity.
+So this is a real faery story for enlightened adults from a benevolent Elder race whose role it is to guide the steps of humanity.
 Continue reading

 When the people of Britain voted to leave the European Union in June 2016, the word on everyone’s lips was Sovereignty.